njain629/loanstatus/README.md

-# Introduction to Model Deployment
+# Loan status application deployemnt

-This course provides an introduction to Model Deployment using Heroku - a free platform as a service.
-The application is built using a backend development framework in Python called Flask.
+The application take inputs from the user and predict that loan application will be approved or not.
+This appliication is built using a backend development framework in Python called Flask and is deployed on Heroku.

-## Acknowledgment
-The credits for this piece of code belong to codebasics - a Youtube channel providing intuitive videos around various Data Science topics.
-The original repository can be found here: https://github.com/codebasics/py/tree/master/DataScience/BangloreHomePrices